sophos/factory-api-client/README.md

-# Refactr JavaScript API Client Library
+# Sophos Factory JavaScript API Client Library

-This is the official Refactr API client library for JavaScript.
+This is the official Sophos Factory API client library for JavaScript.

 **Note:** This project is under active development, and the interface will change in the future.